thespis-rs/thespis_impl/README.md

 ### Tests
 - tests for processing messages concurrently when the future of handle doesn't need to access state.

-- test supervision + error message logged when actor panics (does it have actor name in it?).
-  - look at other api's for supervision, akka, erlang.

 - flesh out tests and comment what's being tested.
 Consistency, expect or return result.

 - test ringchannel